Running a Session

 RawThe unformatted patch text.
 A copy button appears in the toolbar to copy the raw diff to the clipboard.

-Your selected view mode is persisted across sessions.
-It is saved to settings.json in your ACP home directory and restored automatically the next time you view any diff.
+Your selected view mode is persisted across sessions and restored automatically the next time you view any diff.

 Full-Screen Modal